 But, and it’s not new news, Ocado has recognised the importance of exploiting the ever-growing consumer need for “immediacy”.
 They are now trialling “Zoom” in certain areas of London.
 With a minimum basket value of £15 plus delivery, it is in effect a “primeroo” offering where a customer can expect a 60-minute grocery delivery… to both home or work… if you work or live in the Shepherd’s Bush area.

 A customer can already order a pretty decent selection of items (which of course currently still includes Waitrose) and the mobile offering is fairly rich, with good quality product information.
 Although, I would prefer to see nutritional traffic lighting if I was being slightly critical.

-But in the context of M&S there is the market sentiment for the brand that can also be brought to bear here.
-Zoom is still in early stage but with the cutover date of September 2020, M&S have plenty of time to position an enhanced convenience offering.
+But in the context of M&S, there is the market sentiment for the brand that can also be brought to bear here.
+Zoom is still in an early stage but with the cut-over date of September 2020, M&S have plenty of time to position an enhanced convenience offering.

 Possible for September 2020?
 Just bung in a bottle of wine or a “Colin the Caterpillar” cake and it’s with you in 60 minutes!